 Nixon’s subjects include schoolchildren and schools in and around Boston, people living along the Charles River near Boston and Cambridge as well as cities in the South, his family and himself, people in nursing homes, the blind, sick and dying people, and the intimacy of couples.
 Nixon is also well known for his work People With AIDS, begun in 1987.

-In 1975, Nixon began his project, The Brown Sisters consisting of a single portrait of his wife, Bebe, and her three sisters each year, consistently posed in the same left to right order.
+In 1975, Nixon began his project The Brown Sisters, consisting of a single portrait of his wife, Bebe, and her three sisters each year, consistently posed in the same left-to-right order.
 As of 2014, there are forty portraits altogether.
-The series has been shown at the St. Louis Art Museum, Museum of Modern Art, Harvard University’s Fogg Art Museum, the Cincinnati Art Museum, the Modern Art Museum of Fort Worth and the National Gallery of Art.
-In 2010, the Museum of Fine Arts, Boston organized the exhibition “Nicholas Nixon: Family Album” which included “The Brown Sisters” series among other portraits of his wife Bebe, himself and his children Sam and Clementine.
+The series has been shown at the St. Louis Art Museum, Museum of Modern Art, Harvard University’s Fogg Art Museum, the Cincinnati Art Museum, the Modern Art Museum of Fort Worth, and the National Gallery of Art.
+In 2010, the Museum of Fine Arts, Boston, organized the exhibition “Nicholas Nixon: Family Album,” which included “The Brown Sisters” series among other portraits of his wife, himself, and his children, Sam and Clementine.

-Nixon gained a B.A. from the University of Michigan in 1969 and an M.F.A from the University of New Mexico in 1975.
+Nixon earned a BA from the University of Michigan in 1969 and an MFA from the University of New Mexico in 1975.
 He has worked as a part-time professor at the Massachusetts College of Art and Design since 1975.